gu-lseg/intro-to-programming/source/conditionals.rst

 ===========

 The `while <condition>:` construct is a way of instructing the interpreter to repeat indefinitely.
-Intuitively `break` is a keyword that instructs the interpreter to break out of a loop.
-We will examine this in more detail later.

-A while statement is the `while` keyword followed by a condition.
 The condition defines when the loop will terminate.

+`break` is a keyword that instructs the interpreter to break out of a loop.

 ::